 Day 1 – One-Pot Chicken & Rice

-Juicy chicken thighs cooked with onions, garlic, carrots, and brown rice.
-This is a cozy, filling dinner that makes plenty of leftovers for lunch the next day.
+Great chicken thighs cooked with onion, garlic, carrot, and brown rice.
+This dinner is cozy and filling, with plenty of leftover for lunch the next day.

 Servings: 4